vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 # Algorithm overview

 Graph computing can detect the graph structure, such as the communities in a graph and the division of a graph.
 It can also reveal the inherent characteristics of the correlation between various vertexes, such as the centrality and similarity of the vertices.
-This topic introduces the algorithms and parameters supported by Nebula Graph.
+This topic introduces the algorithms and parameters supported by NebulaGraph.

 <!--
-Nebula Graph supports some graph computing tools.
+NebulaGraph supports some graph computing tools.
 This topic describes the algorithms and parameters supported by these tools.
 -->

 !!! note